 You will find everything you need to know to use the Career Toolkit in this guide.
 It includes information about each STEAM Hero, along with their video episode link and challenge.
-There are also ideas on topics students can research, ways to scale activities up or down, additional lessons, and much more.
+There are also ideas on topics and vocabulary words students can research, bonus ideas and lessons, and much more.